 The most efficient and cost-effective means of control is prevention.
 To prevent the introduction of oak wilt, avoid wounding trees during the infection period.
-Don't prune oaks during April, May, or June!!
+Don't prune oaks from the beginning of April till the end of July!!
 If at all possible, don't do construction work around oak trees during those months.
-If work cannot be avoided, carry a can of pruning paint and immediatel paint each wound created, including those on exposed roots.
+If work cannot be avoided, carry a can of pruning paint and immediate paint each wound created, including those on exposed roots.
 Even 15 minutes can mean the difference between prevention and disease.

 Further reading about oak wilt protection, prevention, and treatment:

 If oak wilt has been diagnosed on your property, a forest pest specialist, forester, or consultant trained in oak wilt management should work with you to assess the need and benefit of root graft interruption before removing infected trees.
 If there are healthy trees nearby that might share root grafts with an infected tree, vibratory plowing is highly recommended.
 The machine cuts a narrow, 54-inch-deep slit into the soil to sever the grafts.
 No soil is excavated from the slit, and site disturbance is usually minimal.
 No chemicals or barriers are inserted in the slit.
 This process is a purely a mechanical interruption of interconnected roots.

 To prevent above ground spread, it is important to remove infected trees and properly dispose of the wood.
 If you want to keep the wood for firewood, follow these steps.
 All wood from the infected tree that is 4 inches or greater in diameter must be chipped (wood chips from infected trees do not harbor the beetles) burned, debarked, buried, or covered and sealed to the ground with 4-mil plastic sheeting as follows: